 Impart a sense of security

-Despite the government-mandated security regulations, healthcare applications continue to remain dodgy on that aspect.
+Despite the government-mandated security regulations, site continue to remain dodgy on that aspect.
 It is paramount to impart a sense of security to users when they’re using a healthcare product.
 To ensure they know that their data is truly safe and their privacy is intact.
 A feeling of reassurance that any action they take won’t result in things going sideways.
 How can this feeling of security be conveyed to users?
 Several ways –

 - By offering easy-to-understand explanations while sourcing any vital information and by providing clear responses to actions taken.